 (2) The person in charge of a lock-up or court custody centre need not agree to a request made under subregulation (1) if the request appears to the person in charge to be vexatious.

-[Regulation 8 inserted in Gazette 28 July 2000 pp.3999-4000.]
+[Regulation 8 inserted in Gazette 28 Jul 2000 p.
+3999-4000.]

 9. Property of persons in custody and persons apprehended under the Mental Health Act